-Using either option, the assessor times the session for exactly 6 minutes.
-A digital timer capable of recording minutes and seconds is required.
+Using either option, the assessor must time the session to ensure it lasts exactly 6 minutes.

-During the session the play partner follows the child’s lead during play and comments on the child’s actions and words to encourage the child’s communication.
-Assessors do not take the lead, rather they support with encouragement the child’s communicative behavior.
+During the play session, the play partner follows the child’s lead and comments on the child’s words and actions in order to encourage the child’s engagement.
+The play partner should follow the child’s lead during the session.

-Download the assessment forms, checklists, and assessor training materials from the ECI Forms page.
+Download the assessment forms and checklists from the ECI Forms page.

 Play Toys/Materials Needed

-The House and Farm are considered “standard” play toys for the ECI, having been used in its initial development.
-The normative data used for decision making represent children’s communication in these two contexts.
+The House and Farm are the “standard” play toys for the ECI.
+All normative data used for decision making represent children’s communication with these two toys.

 The toys, made by Fisher-Price can be purchased at local toy stores or ordered directly from Fisher-Price.
 Since development, however, Fisher-Price has made the Barn and House “sound” toys.
 For purposes of the ECI, remove all batteries and use the toys without sound because sounds tend to interfere with children’s opportunities to communicate.